-- Not exceed \$150,000 (\$75,000 per year for two years or \$50,000 per year for three years) depending upon the number and size of fellowships offered; - Extend for a period of two or three years; and - Sponsor two or more fellowships (agencies may request up to \$25,000 per fellow, per year, and may request less than this amount).
+- Not exceed \$150,000 (\$75,000 per year for two years or \$50,000 per year for three years) depending upon the number and size of fellowships offered; - Extend for a period of two or three years; and - Sponsor two or more fellowships (agencies may request up to \$25,000 per fellow, per year as direct payments to artists and may request less than this amount).

-The purpose of the award is to provide support to young artists from historically underrepresented populations within arts disciplines (e.g., filmmaking, theater, dance, music, visual arts).
+The purpose of the award is to provide support to young working artists from historically underrepresented populations within arts disciplines (e.g., filmmaking, theater, dance, music, visual arts, literary arts).
 Requests to support graphic design, media post-production, curatorial, educational, or administrative roles will not be considered.
-Funds may be used to support or expand an existing effort or begin a new one.
-Grants are intended to cover fellowship costs; however, a limited amount of administrative costs attributable to the program may be requested.
+Funds may be used to support or expand an existing program or begin a new one.
+Grants are intended to cover fellowship costs; however, a reasonable amount of administrative costs attributable to the program may be requested.
 (The grant should primarily benefit fellows rather than the sponsoring organization.)
 Supplemental funds from other sources are encouraged.

 Groups may choose to support either the same artists over the term of the grant, or different artists for shorter periods.
-The size and duration of each fellowship should be based on activities involved, and the resources and time needed for the artists to achieve a significant professional credit that will advance their careers.
-Organizations should ensure selected artists are first-time Van Lier fellows.
+The size and duration of each fellowship should be based on the activities involved, and the resources and time needed for the artists to achieve a significant professional credit that will advance their careers.
+Organizations should do their best to ensure selected artists are first-time Van Lier fellows.

-The Trust will require grantees to submit periodic reports on the program as a whole and on the status of each fellowship recipient, generate line-item budgets that demonstrate how grant monies are spent, and establish procedures for tracking recipients' artistic achievement after the fellowship.
+The Trust will require grantees to submit periodic reports on the program as a whole and on the status of each fellowship recipient, generate line-item expense reports that demonstrate how grant monies are spent, and establish procedures for tracking recipients' artistic achievement after the fellowship.